cod3nym/detection-rules/tutorials/snippts_and_tricks.md

       pe.sections[0].raw_data_size == 0
 ```

-## Convert strings to hexstrings for for templating
+## Convert strings to hexstrings for templating
 > [!TIP]
 > This can save the effort of building a Regex pattern and benefit performance.
 For example instead of searching for `_CorDllMain` or `_CorExeMain` or some regex to detect the two we can do the following: